zucchivan/zucchivan/README.md

 I'm not really sure how to write proper clever funny bios so I'm just gonna stick with the basic:

-- 🔭 Currently working with: Java; Spring; Relational Databases (mostly MySQL); Cloud infrastructure (on-premise OpenShift, some AWS); a little bit of React here and there;
+- 🔭 Currently working with: Java; Spring; Relational Databases (mostly MySQL); Cloud infrastructure (on-premise OpenShift, some AWS); a little bit of frontend with React here and there;

 - 📈 Most used programming languages: Java (by a lot), JavaScript & Python.